-As of September 30, 2022, the Company had net operating loss ("NOL") carry-forwards of approximately \$106.2 million in the United States, \$19.8 million in Canada and \$2.3 million in Russia which are available to offset future taxable income in those jurisdictions.
+As of September 30, 2023, the Company had net operating loss ("NOL") carry-forwards of approximately \$78.2 million in the United States, \$18.9 million in Canada and \$0.7 million in Russia which are available to offset future taxable income in those jurisdictions.
 The NOL carry-forwards for Canada and Russia begin to expire in 2033 and 2026, respectively.
-The NOL carry-forward for the United States which originated prior to the 2017 Tax Act of \$28.0 million begins to expire in 2028.
-The Company's NOLs originating after the 2017 Tax Act of \$77.9 million do not expire.
-The Company has not completed a Section 382 limitation study which may prevent it from using its NOLs in the future.
+The NOL carry-forward for the United States which originated prior to the 2017 Tax Act of \$32.6 million begins to expire in 2029 and those originating after the 2017 Tax Act of \$45.6 million do not expire.

-Management of the Company has concluded that it is more-likely-than-not that its U.S., Canadian and Russian net deferred tax assets will not be realized in accordance with GAAP.
-At September 30, 2022 and 2021, the Company had a valuation allowance against its U.S. net deferred tax assets of \$35.5 million and \$31.7 million, respectively.
-At September 30, 2022 and 2021, the Company had a valuation allowance against Canadian net deferred tax assets of \$5.2 million, and \$5.4 million, respectively.
-At September 30, 2022 and 2021, the Company had a valuation allowance against its Russian net deferred tax assets of \$0.7 million and \$0.3 million, respectively.
+Management of the Company has concluded that it was not more-likely-than-not that its U.S., Canadian and Russian net deferred tax assets will be realized in accordance with U.S. GAAP.
+On September 30, 2023 and September 30, 2022, the Company had a valuation allowance against its U.S. net deferred tax assets of \$33.7 million and \$35.5 million, respectively.
+On September 30, 2023 and September 30, 2022, the Company had a valuation allowance against its Canadian net deferred tax assets of \$4.8 million and \$5.2 million, respectively.
+On September 30, 2023 and September 30, 2022, the Company had a valuation allowance against its Russian net deferred tax assets of \$0.4 million and \$0.7 million, respectively.

-17. Loss Per Common Share
+16. Income (Loss) Per Common Share

-Basic loss per share is computed by dividing net loss available to common stockholders by the weighted average number of common shares used in basic loss per share during the period.
-Diluted loss per share is determined on the assumption that outstanding RSUs have been exchanged for common stock and outstanding dilutive stock options have been exercised and the aggregate proceeds as defined were used to reacquire common stock using the average price of such common stock for the period.
+Basic earnings (loss) per share is computed by dividing net income (loss) available to common stockholders by the weighted average number of common shares used in basic earnings (loss) per share during the period.
+Diluted earnings (loss) per share is determined on the assumption that outstanding RSUs have been exchanged for common stock and outstanding dilutive stock options have been exercised and the aggregate proceeds as defined were used to reacquire common stock using the average price of such common stock for the period.

-The following table summarizes the calculation of net loss and weighted average common shares and common equivalent shares outstanding for purposes of the computation of loss per share (in thousands, except share and per share amounts):
+The following table summarizes the calculation of net income (loss) and weighted average common shares and common equivalent shares outstanding for purposes of the computation of earnings (loss) per share (in thousands, except share and per share amounts):

-YEAR ENDED SEPTEMBER 30,

-2022 2021

-Net loss \$ (22,856) \$ (14,056)

-Less: Loss allocable to unvested restricted stock

-Loss attributable to common shareholders

-for diluted earnings per share \$ (22,856) \$ (14,056)

-Weighted average number of common share equivalents: Common shares used in basic loss per share 12,987,996 13,358,930

-Common share equivalents outstanding related to stock options and RSUs

-Total weighted average common shares and common share equivalents used in diluted loss per share 12,987,996 13,358,930

-Loss per shares:

-Basic \$ (1.76) \$ (1.05)

-Diluted \$ (1.76) \$ (1.05)
+YEAR ENDED SEPTEMBER 30, 2023 2022 Net income (loss) \$ 12,206 \$ (22,856) Less: Income allocable to unvested restricted stock Income (loss) attributable to common shareholders for diluted earnings (loss) per share \$ 12,206 \$ (22,856) Weighted average number of common share equivalents: Common shares used in basic earnings (loss) per share 13,146,085 12,987,996 Common share equivalents outstanding related to RSUs 68,981 Total weighted average common shares and common share equivalents used in diluted earnings (loss) per share 13,215,066 12,987,996 Earnings (loss) per share: - Basic \$ 0.93 \$ (1.76) Diluted \$ 0.92 \$ (1.76)

-For the calculation of diluted loss per share for fiscal years 2022 and 2021, stock options of zero and 38,800, respectively, and RSUs of 323,859 and 299,374, respectively, were excluded in the calculation of weighted average shares outstanding as a result of their impact being antidilutive.
+For the calculation of diluted earnings (loss) per share for fiscal years 2023 and 2022, RSUs of 308,568 and 323,859, respectively, were excluded in the calculation of weighted average shares outstanding as a result of their impact being antidilutive.

-18. Commitments and Contingencies
+17. Commitments and Contingencies